larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/vm.md

 ### Creating a Virtual Linux Machine
 You can choose any operating system you wish, but from a resource point of view, I have selected a Plain Debian system.
 This is the underlying system of Ubuntu and many other Linux flavours, but its requirements are significantly smaller than for example Ubuntu.

-You can download the debian installation image from: https://www.debian.org/distrib/netinst.en.html.
+You can download the debian installation image from [here](https://www.debian.org/distrib/netinst.en.html).
 I use the amd64 image, but this is dependant on the architecture of your computer.

-Once you have this downloaded, click the "New" button, and you will see this:
+Once you have this downloaded, click the *New* button, and you will see this:

 ![New Virtual Machine](/assets/img/dm510/vm-new-vm.png)